 Eligibility: -Be a Florida resident and a U.S. citizen or eligible noncitizen, as determined by the student's postsecondary institution -Complete the Florida Financial Aid Application (FFAA) no later than August 31 [...]
 More

 RA sponsors an annual essay contest to promote the spirit of Americanism and patriotism among our country's youth.
 FRA's Americanism Essay Contest is open to all students, grades 7 through 12, including those who are home-schooled.
-Students are invited to submit a 350-word essay through an FRA member or local FRA branch before the December 1st deadline.
-Local winners are forwarded for [...]
+Students are invited to submit a 350-word essay through an FRA member or local FRA branch.
+Local winners are forwarded for competition at the regional level and [...]
 More

 National FCCLA will award one individual (middle, junior or senior high) member - $500 to support attendance at the National Leadership Conference (NLC).
 If the student submitting the proposal or a participant in the project is unable to attend NLC, the award will still be presented but the monetary stipend will not.
 The FCCLA national scholarship will be given annually at NLC.
 The financial [...]
 More